wighawag/hardhat-deploy/README.md

 export {artifacts};
 ```

-This config file import modules too so that deploy script can simply import rocketh.js to have access to artifacts and specifc environment functions
+This config file import modules too so that deploy script can simply import rocketh.js to have access to artifacts and specific environment functions

 The named account feature allow you to define accounts by name and have them configurable by network